pinknetworkx/atomicassets-contract/README.md

 > :warning: **Older eosio versions will think that the ABI is invalid**: The bug causing this was fixed in 1.8.10 / 2.0.0

 The code previously included a workaround for that.
-If you plan to use AtomicAssets with an earlier eosio version, you should apply the workaround to the _atomicdata.hpp_ file: https://github.com/pinknetworkx/atomicassets-contracts/commit/b0a2c02761f88e2af1a52e8d0cda167918aa77e3
+If you plan to use AtomicAssets with an earlier eosio version, you should apply the workaround to the _atomicdata.hpp_ file: [Commit b0a2c02761f88e2af1a52e8d0cda167918aa77e3](https://github.com/pinknetworkx/atomicassets-contracts/commit/b0a2c02761f88e2af1a52e8d0cda167918aa77e3)

 ## Key Features